-- The payload following the Reduced UDP Header represents the payload of a UDP packet. - The receiving tunnel endpoint shall assume that the packet is destined for it, and sourced from the remote tunnel endpoint. - The other IP header fields shall be assumed to be the same as the IP packet bearing the GRE payload, if relevant. - Because the checksum field is not present, receiving RIST devices shall assume that the checksum of the encapsulated UDP packet is correct. - The payload size of the encapsulated UDP packet shall be derived from the payload size of the received GRE packet.
-More specifically, the payload size of the encapsulated UDP
+- The payload following the Reduced UDP Header represents the payload of a UDP packet. - The receiving tunnel endpoint shall assume that the packet is destined for it and sourced from the remote tunnel endpoint. - The other IP header fields shall be assumed to be the same as the IP packet bearing the GRE payload, if relevant. - Because the checksum field is not present, receiving RIST devices shall assume that the checksum of the encapsulated UDP packet is correct.

-- packet shall be assumed to be equal to the payload size of the received UDP packet minus the GRE header size (4, 8 or 12 bytes) minus the Reduced UDP Header size (4 bytes). - The source and destination UDP ports for the encapsulated packet shall be the source and destination UDP ports from the Reduced UDP Header.
+- The payload size of the encapsulated UDP packet shall be derived from the payload size of the received GRE packet.
+More specifically, the payload size of the encapsulated UDP packet shall be assumed to be equal to the payload size of the received UDP packet minus the GRE header size (4, 8 or 12 bytes) minus the Reduced UDP Header size (4 bytes) and minus the VSF Packet Header size, if present (4 bytes). - The source and destination UDP ports for the encapsulated packet shall be the source and destination UDP ports from the Reduced UDP Header.

-5.3 Processing of Tunnel Packets at the Receiving End
+5.4 Processing of Tunnel Packets at the Receiving End